MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 `Hop Limit` ==> how many times the packet can be forwarded. in this case is  this is like TTL in IPv4. and last 2 are source and destination IPs with :: markation.

+So as packet perspective, it is not very daunting.